brunomgferreira/-feup-da-project-2/README.md

-# Design of Algorithms @FEUP - 2nd Project
+# Design of Algorithms @FEUP - 2nd Project - Travelling Salesman Problem (TSP)

 Project developed in C++ for the **Design of Algorithms (DA)** course unit **@FEUP**